-Tsunamis have have been wreaking similar havoc for centuries.
-Since 1850 alone, tsunamis have been responsible for taking 420,000 lives and causing billions of dollars of damage.
-How do these waves work?
+Tsunamis have been wreaking havoc on the world's coastlines for centuries.
+Since 1850 alone, tsunamis have been responsible for taking 420,000 lives and causing billions of dollars in damage.
+How do these monster waves work?

 It’s not only the method of generation that differentiates tsunamis from wind-generated waves.
 On average, wind waves have a crest-to-crest wavelength—the distance over which the wave’s shape repeats—of approximately 330 feet and a height of 6.6 feet.
 A deep ocean tsunami will have a wavelength of 120 miles and amplitude (the distance from the peak of the wave to its trough) of only about 3.3 feet.
 This is why tsunamis are difficult to detect in the open ocean.